eth-p/docker-distro/guide/03-multiuser.md

 We're going to enter multi-user mode by starting the [init daemon](https://en.wikipedia.org/wiki/Init).

 > **Warning:**
-> This guide is using Arch as a base distro.
+> This guide is using Arch as a base distro, where the init daemon is provided by `systemd`.
 > If you're using another distro, you're going to have to adapt to the differences.